ailurus1991/noteBook/tech/bash/bash_script_part1.md

 * notice the space
 * check the return value of a command: 1. _ls_; 2. _echo $?_
 * use *exit 1* to exit the whole bash program

+# re-direct (>)
+For stand input/output/error, if we user *>* in our command, the error messages will be redirected in to another file, such as:

+    echo """
+        ERROR: missing operand
+        Usage: ./xxx.sh PATHNAME
+         """ >&2

+Here *>&2* is the error message redirection, which means that *even we do ./xxx.sh >error.txt*, the error message will still be printed on the screen.